StiliyanDr/neural-image-caption/README.md

 )
 ```

 `data_type` can also be `"val"` or even `"train"`. `meta_tokens` should be the meta tokens used when preprocessing data, which are typically the default ones so this can be omitted. `caption_limit` is a limit for the captions generated from `data_type` images.
-Omitting it is means that there is no limit which is not a good idea for models that have not been trained for much time (as the captions are still pretty random and can be very long).
+Omitting it means that there is no limit which is not a good idea for models that have not been trained for much time (as the captions are still pretty random and can be very long).

 ### Generating captions